How To Find Work in Spain

 While some jobs in Spain require strong language skills (translator, interpreter, consultant, etc.) others demand only minimal foreign language skills.

 When applying for work in Spain, you may use either Spanish, French or English, depending on the company and your fluency.
 You can work using the Spanish language throughout Spain, but if you work in Cataluña, people will expect you to understand the basics of their Catalan language.

 Foreign work seekers are expected to have at least a basic understanding of Spanish because knowledge of Spanish is consider necessary to cope with daily office life and life outside work.
 Accept that most of successful expatriate professionals are bilingual and many of them bi-cultural.
 Because of that, they can comfortably relate to people from different cultures.

 Many people believe that having studied the Spanish language at school or college means you are able to speak that language – but do not be mistaken.
 Having to convince your boss or pass an interview in language that is not your native tongue could prove a lot more difficult than you might expect.

 Online work search resources are expanding quickly.
 With the high level of Internet usage in Spain, the Internet is now the best place to access employment information.
 However, it is always best to use as many different work search sources as possible to find open positions.

-In effective Spanish jobs search, you should complement online work search by methods that are more traditional because Spanish jobs are advertised in different ways and some jobs are not advertised in traditional forms at all.
-More than half of all Spain jobs are not advertised and are filled through referrals or networking.
+In effective Span job search, you should complement online work search by methods that are more traditional because employment in Spain is advertised in different ways and some jobs are not advertised in traditional forms at all.
+More than half of all jobs in Spain are not advertised and are filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the work search process.